zwcloud/Unity3D-miscellaneous/README.md

 * [unity-texture-packer](https://github.com/andydbc/unity-texture-packer) Utility to merge different texture channels into a final texture output.
 * [UnityCustomizableToolbar](https://github.com/baba-s/unity-customizable-toolbar) Customizable toolbar available in the Unity editor.
 * [Unity-Reorderable-List](https://github.com/cfoulston/Unity-Reorderable-List) An attempt to mimic the ReorderableList within Unity while adding some extended functionality.
-* [Mesh Debugging](https://github.com/nementic-games/mesh-debugging) A suite of utilities useful for finding issues or simply visualizing properties such as UVs or normals of a mesh.
 * [Hierarchy 2](https://github.com/truongnguyentungduy/hierarchy-2) Editor extension to improve Unity hierarchy window.
 Makes the hierarchy more detail, but still clean and easy to organize.

 # Effects